Skip to content

 At that time, I was serving as Chair of the Welney Parish Council as well as the Overseer.
 This meant I liaised closely with Mr. Cox and Mr. Gardener, both of whom devoted a great deal of their own time voluntarily.

 Over the years, I came to greatly appreciate Peter Cox’s diligence and competence in his role as RFO, as well as Peter Gardener’s tenacity in retrieving copy cheques and related documents — both were invaluable members of the team.
-This period was a positive one, and D/C Forman, the officer in charge, was very complimentary of their abilities.
+This period was a positive one, and D/C Forman, the police officer in charge of the fraud investigation, was very complimentary of their abilities.
 Their combined efforts ultimately brought the perpetrator to the table, resulting in a plea bargain requiring repayment of all stolen funds in exchange for a formal caution.

 This agreement was fully ratified and approved by the full Welney Parish Council on 15 March 2021.